Skip to content

 Additional Artistic Mediums; Costumes or Exhibitions

 Methods developing sensitivities and tolerances in cognition and empathy contribute to balances in individual cohesion and retention of agency in personal choices relative to the motives of a larger social group.
-The emphasis of somatic methods are not on Identity but rather focus on the Locus of Control aspect of individual psychology.
-In the retention of self-authorship and agency, the depth of individual development of senses, the social environment proposed fosters empathy and compassion.
+The emphasis of somatic methods is not on identity but rather focuses on the Locus of control aspect of individual psychology.
+In the retention of self-authorship and agency, the depth of individual development of the senses, the social environment proposed fosters empathy and compassion.
 By creating a healthy environment within each person, the social environment created naturally affords greater diversity through the sense of personal responsibility.
-Instead of a contamination of ideas and theories, the methods are based on the principles of trust in the individual to develop their capacities within a social context.
-These forms of Intelligence are neither natural (innate) or artificial (construct) but rather come about through nurturing which offers the healing of personal, historic, and epigenetic trauma.
-By addressing these core relational and ethical concerns through experience based learning, individual learning and outcomes are designed to not address the psyche as a problem to “fix” or a behavior to modify which can trigger an egoic response.
+Instead of a pollution of ideas and theories, the methods are based on the principles of trust in the individual to develop their capacities within a social context.
+These forms of intelligence are neither natural (innate) nor artificial (construct) but rather come about through nurturing which offers the healing of personal, historic, and epigenetic trauma.
+By addressing these core relational and ethical concerns through experience-based learning, individual learning and outcomes are designed not to address the psyche as a problem to “fix” or a behavior to modify which can trigger an egoic response.
 The praxis used in the production of these artistic works serve as examples of ways to look at bringing about harmony with the individual in relation to the environment.

 Ut queant laxīs resonāre fībrīs; Mīra gestōrum famulī tuōrum; Solve pollūtī labiī reātum, Sancte Iōhannēs.